 The ‘Big Idea’

-We will tackle inequality by addressing the attainment gap: ensuring that underachieving groups all perform in line with, or better than, their peers.
+We will tackle racism and inequality by addressing the attainment gap: ensuring that underachieving groups all perform in line with, or better than, their peers and working with schools to address the disproportionality in absences and exclusions and to develop a more black focussed curriculum.

 We also want to attract a university for Harrow and strengthen relationships with the colleges to ensure a coherent post-school offer in the borough for everyone.

 How we will deliver our objectives